Amazon S3 Object Lock

 How does S3 Object Lock work?

 You can use S3 Object Lock on the bucket or object-level, and it can be enabled when creating a new bucket or on existing buckets.
-To use S3 Object Lock with a bucket (or objects within a bucket), you must first enable S3 Versioning for the bucket.
+To use S3 Object Lock with a bucket (or objects within a bucket), you must first enable versioning for the bucket, as you won’t be able to turn versioning on later.
 Retention periods and legal holds apply to individual object versions.
 When you lock an object version, Amazon S3 stores the lock information in the metadata for that object version.
 Placing a retention period or legal hold on an object protects only the version specified in the request.
-It doesn't prevent new versions of the object from being created, or delete markers being placed on top of the locked object versions.
+It doesn't prevent new versions of the object from being created.

 S3 Object Lock protection is maintained regardless of which storage class the object resides in and throughout S3 Lifecycle transitions between storage classes.
 Used with S3 Versioning, which protects objects from being overwritten, you’re able to ensure that objects remain immutable for as long as S3 Object Lock protection is applied.
 You can migrate workloads from existing WORM storage systems into Amazon S3, and configure S3 Object Lock at the object- and bucket-levels to prevent object version deletions prior to pre-defined dates or legal hold dates.